 6 Early Signs of Dementia

-- Getting lost in familiar places – Inability to backtrack or retrace steps
+- Getting lost or becoming disoriented in familiar places

 - Unable to follow directions or focus on familiar tasks